Glossary

 Inference: The stage where the trained AI model makes predictions or decisions based on new, unseen data.

-API Key: A unique code provided to developers to access ❜embed's APIs.
-It is used for authenticating and authorizing API requests, ensuring that only authorized users and applications can interact with ❜embed's services and endpoints.
+API Key: A unique code provided to developers to access Embed's APIs.
+It is used for authenticating and authorizing API requests, ensuring that only authorized users and applications can interact with Embed's services and endpoints.

 API Endpoint: A specific URL where an API can be accessed by developers.
-Endpoints are used to interact with different functionalities of the ❜embed platform, such as content personalization, discovery, and moderation.
+Endpoints are used to interact with different functionalities of the Embed platform, such as content personalization, discovery, and moderation.

-Feed Building Terms
+Algorithm & Feed Terms

 Feed: A personalized, ranked list of content items (posts, coins, markets) recommended to a user based on their preferences, interaction history, and configured filters.